pearlyna01/jenkins-devsecops/README.md

 ### Scanning stages
 The pipeline then goes through scanning stages for any vulnerabilities:

-5. GitLeaks for secret scanning
-   - scans for any secrets that is hard coded into the code

-6. Sonarqube for SAST/Static Application Security Testing
+5. Sonarqube for SAST/Static Application Security Testing
    - test for vulnerabilities within code

-7. Dependency Check for SCA/Software Composition Analysis
+6. Dependency Check for SCA/Software Composition Analysis
    - scans for vulnerabilities in open source libraries that are used

-*Missing container scanning stage
+*Missing container and gitlaks scanning stages.
+Didn't have enough resources. :sob:

 ## Mini Notes
 ---